Dry weather drags Mercury net profit down $21 million

 • Contact's Barnes optimistic Tiwai can stay open

-Whineray said that the result, when adjusted for lower generation and the sale of its metering business, Metrix, reflected "strong execution" across Mercury's business.
+Whineray said that the result, when adjusted for lower generation and the sale Metrix, reflected "strong execution" across Mercury's business.

 Generation during the period fell by 3,428GWh due to drier conditions in the Waikato and important scheduled maintenance on several geothermal stations as part of Mercury's long-term asset management plan.